 Street names include cat Valium, green, jet, K, Special K, super acid, and super c.

 Ketamine can cause amnesia, hallucinations, and numbness.
 It can cause a detached, dream-like state in which the user finds it difficult to move.
 Therefore, it can be a “date-rape” drug.

 Lysergic acid diethylamide (LSD)

-LSD has no recognized medical value.
+LSD has no known medical value.
 Users take it for its effects.
 These may include hallucinations, increased sensations, distorted sense of time, and impulsive behavior.
 Users may have strange sensations, shifting emotions, a sense of the mind leaving the body, and a blending of senses.
 For example, hearing colors or seeing sounds.

-People can take methamphetamine by inhaling/smoking, swallowing, snorting, or injecting it.
+People can take methamphetamine by inhaling, smoking, swallowing, snorting, or injecting it.
 Common names are meth, speed, crystal, ice, glass, chalk, and Tina.

 Opioids (morphine and heroin)

 These drugs are narcotics.
 They block pain.
 Milder forms of opioids can help reduce coughs.
 They can ease severe diarrhea.
 Patients can take opioids by mouth, nasal spray, skin patch, or injection.

 The effects of an opioid depends on the dose, the route (mouth, etc.) it’s taken, and tolerance.
 Both morphine and heroin have similar effects.
 These include drowsiness, mental confusion, and inability to concentrate.
 Also distractibility and slower reaction time.

 The effects of heroin can last up to five hours.
 Those of morphine can be for up to six hours.